 “greatest gratitude towards the community, who put their knowledge out there and trusted a researcher,”

-and encourages others to work with the Qalipu because there is room for many projects in their communities.
+and encourages others to work with Qalipu First Nations because there is room for many projects in their communities.

 Written by Mayra Sanchez; Edited by Ayotunde Omosule and Brady Reid.